spiral/docs/docs/en/validation/factory.md

 You can use any of these validator bridges in your application, depending on your needs and preferences.

-Most applications use a single validator implementation, but Spiral Framework allows you to use multiple validators in your application if needed.
+Most applications use a single validator implementation, but Spiral allows you to use multiple validators in your application if needed.
 In this case, you can define a default validator in the `app/config/validation.php` configuration file.

 ```php app/config/validation.php
 return [